Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/TESTING.md

 Parts of the code required extra validation using Python built-in method *try/except*.

 # Known Bugs
 Most of bugs were found using [PEP8 Validator](http://pep8online.com/) which are documented in section above.
-During code development all bugs were caught during development process.
+During code development all bugs were caught during code structure process.